-In 2013, 113,289 new motorcycles would have needed to do a ctp green slip comparison for their bike, as this was the total number of new motorcycles bought in Australia last year.
+In 2013, 113,289 new motorbikes would have needed to do a CTP green slip comparison for their bike, as this was the total number of new motorcycles bought in Australia last year.

 According to data from the Federal Chamber of Automotive Industries (FCAI), this total is a slight decrease from motorbike sales in 2012, with 115,837 motorbikes purchased in 2012 – a decline of 2.2 per cent.

 However, it seems that road bikes and scooters are still a popular mode of transport for Australians.
 Meanwhile, a significant number of off-road vehicles were purchased for leisure or sport purposes.